squidfunk/mkdocs-material/docs/extensions/codehilite.md

 and is included in the standard Markdown library.
 The highlighting process is executed during compilation of the Markdown file.

-!!! fail "Syntax highlighting not working?"
+!!! failure "Syntax highlighting not working?"

     Please ensure that [Pygments][2] is installed.
 See the next section for further directions on how to set up Pygments or use the official